maxkub/challengeMDI343/README.md

 ### The tested algorithms

-- **Decision trees:** poor results, I used it essentially to try to find important variables in the decision, to create new features.
+- **Decision trees:** very poor results, I used it essentially to try to find important variables in the decision, to create new features.
 - **Logistic regression:** very poor results...
 - **Random forest:** that gave results with a ROC_auc_score around 0.69.
 It was my first benchmark model, with the preprocessings described above.
 - **Multilayer perceptron** with tensorflow.
 The code I have written to use this library is given in the module data_science.
 It did not give better results than random forest,